Kindermusik

 Level 3 (3-4 years with parent/caregiver)

 Each week in class we combine your preschooler’s natural love of music, storytelling, and imaginative play with age-appropriate activities that introduce early music concepts and foster independence, social and emotional skills, language growth, and self-control.
 We also connect you with other parents who share in the wonder of parenting a preschooler.
 The Kindermusik at Home digital home materials bring the music, activities, and each month’s story everywhere you go.
-The repetition enhances the learning—and the fun!
-You'll also receive instruments and books to add to your child's collections of these items.
+You'll also receive instruments and books to add to your child's collections.
+A parent or caregiver attends the last 15 minutes of class for sharing time.

 Register Online